-Part exhibition and part working laboratory, this exhibit allows visitors to see various archaeological tools and watch as conservators work on a wide array of Egyptian funerary objects.
-Staff will be opening their windows twice daily to answer visitor questions.
+Part exhibition and part working laboratory, this exhibit allows visitors to see various archaeological tools and watch as conservators work on art and artifacts from the middle east.
+Staff will be opening their windows several times daily to answer visitor questions.

 This student-curated exhibition features 17 objects, drawn from the Penn Museum's collection and spanning more than four millennia, that impart messages expressing power, influence, and status through diverse media.
 Presented in conjunction with the University of Pennsylvania's Year of Media, the exhibition makes connections between media of the past and of today.

 The Penn Museum Archives' new exhibition, offered in conjunction with the University of Pennsylvania Provost Office's Year of Innovation, looks back at the pioneering Penn Museum television program "What in the World?" which aired on WCAU Philadelphia for more than a decade, and was syndicated nationally by CBS from 1951 to 1955.
 By means of photographs, letters, and other documents, as well as video clips from the few surviving episodes, the exhibition looks back at the highly original game show, offered to the public in the early days of television.
 Hosted by Penn Museum Director Froelich Rainey, the program featured a changing panel of experts from diverse fields, including such famous people as actor Vincent Price, artist Jacques Lipschitz, and anthropologist Carleton Coon, who worked together to puzzle out where in the world an artifact from the Museum's collections came from.
 Second floor Archives Corridor.